Luke-Wilson/mura-impersonate-nuxt/README.md

 docker-compose up -d
 ```

-6. Install Mura by loading http://localhost:8888/admin .
-Then login using the default admin credentials: (`admin`/`admin`)

-7. In the site settings within Mura admin, create a new REST service called `s2usertoken`.
+6. Log in to Mura admin.
+In the site settings, create a new REST service called `s2usertoken`.
 Copy the generated "Basic ..." auth string for the `basicAuthS2Token` variable in the next step.

-8. Create a `env` property in your `nuxt.config.js` file if you don't already have one.
+7. Create a `env` property in your `nuxt.config.js` file if you don't already have one.
 Add the following variables:
 ```
 env: {
 	rootpath: "http://localhost:8888",